BigPolarBear1/factorization_v3/README.md

 What people may or may not understand is that finding an iN value where every solution mod p, has a mapping for every possible prime p (up to infinity in theory)... is that it gives us an instrument to sieve for the correct iN value very effectively... hence, this is why I have already won.
 Ofcourse, this is but a first battle won, in cryptologic warfare, there is no stopping until the complete annihalation of the enemy.
 Shouldn't have fired my manager.
 That one was your fatal mistake in a series of many mistakes.

 Update: Slow sunday.... just feeling particulary depressed today.
 People, they really have destroyed everything that was good in my life.
 It is very difficult, thinking back about better days.

+Update: Wait actually, this can be easily used for smooth finding on steroids with everything I understand now... let me upload that.
+Fix the paper.
+And then... for what I *really* want to do, I will do as part of factorization_v4.
+Let me skip my run today and just work through the night to get this done asap.